Blade Runner: Themes

 especially regarding replicants' implanted memories.
+The film depicts a world post ecocide, where warfare and capitalism have led to destruction of 'normal' ecological systems.
 Control over the environment is exercised on a vast scale, and goes hand in hand with the absence of any natural life; for example, artificial animals stand in for their extinct predecessors.
 This oppressive backdrop explains the frequently referenced migration of humans to "off-world" (extraterrestrial) colonies.
 Eyes are a recurring motif, as are manipulated images, calling into question the nature of reality and our ability to accurately perceive and remember it.
+The film also consists of themes of Japan as a power, coming amid a time of anti-Japanese sentiment in the United States.

 These thematic elements provide an atmosphere of uncertainty for Blade Runner's central theme of examining humanity.
 In order to discover replicants, an empathy test is used, with a number of its questions focused on the treatment of animals – seemingly an essential indicator of one's "humanity".
 Replicants will not respond the same way humans would, showing a lack of concern.
 The film goes so far as to question if Deckard might be a replicant, in the process asking the audience to re-evaluate what it means to be human.

 The question of whether Deckard is intended to be a human or a replicant has been an ongoing controversy since the film's release.
 Both Michael Deeley and Harrison Ford wanted Deckard to be human, while Hampton Fancher preferred ambiguity.
-Ridley Scott has stated that in his vision, Deckard is a replicant.
+Ridley Scott has stated that he envisaged Deckard as a replicant.
 Deckard's unicorn-dream sequence, inserted into Scott's Director's Cut and concomitant with Gaff's parting gift of an origami unicorn, is seen by many as showing that Deckard is a replicant – because Gaff could have retrieved Deckard's implanted memories.
 The interpretation that Deckard is a replicant is challenged by others who believe the unicorn imagery shows that the characters, whether human or replicant, share the same dreams and recognize their affinity, or that the absence of a decisive answer is crucial to the film's main theme.
 The film's inherent ambiguity and uncertainty, as well as its textual richness, have permitted multiple interpretations.